 - Worn motor bearings

-- Turn off and unplug the fan before inspection.
+- Turn off the fan and disconnect it from the power supply before inspection.

-- Replace worn bearings or seek professional servicing if the noise persists.
+- Replace worn bearings or damaged components if necessary.

 Why Is the Oscillation Function Not Working?